-We have based percentage ownership of our common stock before this offering on 20,000 shares of our common stock outstanding as of February 29, 2024.
-The percentage ownership of our common stock after this offering also assumes the foregoing and the issuance and sale of shares of common stock by us in this offering, and is presented assuming both no exercise and full exercise of the underwriters' option to purchase additional shares from the selling stockholders.
+We have based percentage ownership of our common stock before this offering on 128,723,386 shares of our common stock outstanding as of February 29, 2024.
+The percentage ownership of our common stock after this offering also assumes the foregoing and the issuance and sale of 19,050,000 shares of common stock by us in this offering, and is presented assuming both no exercise and full exercise of the underwriters' option to purchase additional shares from the selling stockholders.
+The table below excludes any shares of common stock issuable upon the settlement of restricted stock units that will be granted pursuant to the 2024 Plan to certain of our executive officers and other employees prior to the completion of this offering.

 Each of the stockholders listed has sole voting and investment power with respect to the shares beneficially owned by the stockholder unless noted otherwise, subject to community property laws where applicable.
-Unless otherwise indicated, the address of each beneficial owners in the table below is c/o PACS Group, Inc., 262 N. University Ave., Farmington, Utah 84025.
+Unless otherwise indicated, the address of each beneficial owner in the table below is c/o PACS Group, Inc., 262 N. University Ave., Farmington, Utah 84025.

-ership Before the ering Shares Being Solo l in This Offering Offering Assum Beneficial Ownership After the Offering Assuming no Exercise of Underwriters' Option Beneficial Ownership After the Offering Assuming Full Exercise of Underwriters' Option
+Beneficial Ownership Before the Offering Shares Being Sold in This Offering Beneficial Ownership After the Offering Assuming no Exercise of Underwriters' Option Beneficial Ownership After the Offering Assuming Full Exercise of Underwriters' Option

-Name of Beneficial Owner Number of Shares Percentage of Shares No Exercise of Underwriters' Options Full Exercise of Underwriters' Options Number of Percentage of Shares Shares Number of Shares Percentage of Shares
+Name of Beneficial Owner Number of Shares Percentage of Shares No Exercise of Underwriters' Options Full Exercise of Underwriters' Options Number of Shares Percentage of Shares Number of Shares Percentage of Shares

 Named Executive Officers and Directors:

-Jason Murray 10,000 50 % 10,000
+Jason Murray 64,361,693 50 % 1,428,750 64,361,693 43.6 % 62,932,943 42.6 %

-Mark Hancock 10,000 50 % 10,000
+Mark Hancock 64,361,693 50 % 1,428,750 64,361,693 43.6 % 62,932,943 42.6 %

 Peter (P.J.)
 Sanford

 Josh Jergensen

 Derick Apt

 Jacqueline Millard

 Taylor Leavitt

-All Executive Officers and Directors as a Group (10 individuals) 20,000 100 %
+All Executive Officers and Directors as a Group (10 individuals) 128,723,386 100 % 2,857,500 128,723,386 87.1 % 125,865,886 85.2 %